Fortunes of War (TV series): Greece: October 1940

 A despondent Harriet arrives in Athens, where she is overjoyed to see Yakimov at a cafe.
 They find employment at the British Information Office but when Pinkrose begins to work there, the mood turns sour.
 Harriet meets a young soldier, Charles Warden, who is quite taken with her.
 She considers having an affair with him but as she is going to his hotel room on the final afternoon before he must leave, she sees Sasha Drucker on the stairs.
 Sasha is convinced that the Pringles turned him in; Harriet assures him they did not.
 The delay makes her think better of her relationship with Warden.
 Guy applies for a lecturing post at the English School but is dismayed to find he is not the first in the queue.
 When Athens comes under enemy fire, Yakimov lights a cigarette outside during the blackout and is shot dead by a sentry.
-The remaining group leaves Athens for Cairo by sea.
+The remaining group leave Athens by sea for Cairo.

 Egypt: April 1941

 After their unceremonious arrival in Cairo, Guy and Harriet are forced to stay in an old brothel.
-Guy struggles to find work when it emerges that an old adversary is in charge of the English School.
+Guy struggles to find work when it emerges that an old adversary is now in charge of the English School.
 When Guy has to go to Alexandria, Harriet moves into 'Garden City' with Dobson.
 A naive young officer, Simon Boulderstone, goes in search of his brother Hugo and befriends Harriet.
 Harriet is also introduced to eccentric Mr Liversage, flirtatious Edwina and authoritative Mr Clifford.
 Harriet and Simon visit the Giza and Djoser pyramids with Liversage and Clifford and climb them together.
 Harriet warns a naive Simon that the Egyptians dislike the British because the British have exploited them for years for control of the Suez Canal.
 Simon doesn't understand until he, Harriet and Mortimer, a female soldier, visit a live sex show, at which he is disgusted.
 Harriet and Simon also meet the Hoopers, a rich couple whose son has just been killed by a land mine.
 The Germans close in and Simon must go off to fight.